Azure/confidential-computing-cvm-guest-attestation/tdx-attestation-app/README.md

 ## Build Instructions for Linux

-Create a Linux Tursted Domain virtual machine in Azure and clone the application.
+Create a Linux Trusted Domain virtual machine in Azure and clone the application.

 Use the below command to install all the dependencies necessary to run this sample app.
 ```sh